trueadm/t7/readme.md

 The virtual DOM object can then be used in a variety of different virtual DOM frameworks and libraries that support the format.

-## Dependencies

-ES2015 template strings support, either natively or through a transpiler, such as Traceur or Babel.

 ## Support

-Currently, only Firefox 34+ and Chrome 41+ support ES2015 template literals.
+Currently, only Firefox 34+ and Chrome 41+ support ES2015 template strings.
+However, there are transpilers (such as Babel or Traceur) that provide support for ES2015 templates.